 - Prepare to fail.
 Most do, despite none, think they will be another failure.
 Losing money, losing good people, shutting down a business – it’s hard, but accept that risk.

 Last but not least, perhaps the most important tip – don’t forget to have some fun along the way!

 Make the work enjoyable and embrace every day at the office, building a team that is in it together.
 Be yourself, but don’t be too serious.
 It’s bad for creativity.

 Wow, that’s a lot to think about, isn’t it?
-It can sound daunting and hard but trust us, it’s worth the hustle.
-Have a clear goal to solve meaningful problems of other people with technology and keep pushing until you reach it.
+It can sound daunting and hard but trust us.
+It’s worth the hustle.
+Have a clear goal to solve other people’s meaningful problems with technology and keep pushing until you reach it.
 It will be rewarding, no doubt about it!

 We will introduce you to 10 amazing books we recommend to every CTO!
 Well, it couldn’t be truer of...